thewaterwalker/aws_notes/README.md

 ## CloudFormation

 - CloudFormation can deploy entire solutions automatically
-- CloudFormer is a drag and drop deployment creation tool
+- CloudFormation Designer is a drag and drop deployment creation tool
 - New properties get added over time

 ## CloudWatch